 Teaching faculty are encouraged to use an automated text messaging facility to issue emergency messages to class groups in cases of cancellation of classes, e.g. due to staff illness.
-This is another good reason for keeping your mobile phone details accurate on Sussex Direct.
+Therefore you are advised to ensure that your mobile phone details are up to date on Sussex Direct.